Ylar/Search-and-Destroy-1.3.3/README.md

 - Simplified 'xcp' and 'cp check' syntax in Mapper Extender.
 I get what WinkleWinkle was doing with these crazy regexp's, but most wind up being complexity for their own sake.
 Fiendish certainly doesn't use them in his scripts, and I can see why.
-Unless people actually require the complex versions, I'm looking at gutting the command interface and making it a lot simpler.
+Unless anyone actually requires the complex versions, I'm looking at gutting the command interface and making it a lot simpler.